Lekoopapaul/sdcafiineplus_plugin/README.md

 ## Installation of the plugin
 (`[ENVIRONMENT]` is a placeholder for the actual environment name.)

-1. Copy the file `sdcafiine.wps` into `sd:/wiiu/environments/[ENVIRONMENT]/plugins`.
+1. Copy the file `sdcafiine_plus.wps` into `sd:/wiiu/environments/[ENVIRONMENT]/plugins`.
 2. Requires the [WiiUPluginLoaderBackend](https://github.com/wiiu-env/WiiUPluginLoaderBackend) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.
 3. Requires the [ContentRedirectionModule](https://github.com/wiiu-env/ContentRedirectionModule) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.

 ## Usage
-**The path of SDCafiine has changed to `sd:/wiiu/sdcafiine`**
+**The path of SDCafiine Plus has changed to `sd:/wiiu/sdcafiine_plus`**

 Via the plugin config menu (press L, DPAD Down and Minus on the gamepad) you can configure the plugin.
 The available options are the following:
 - **Settings**:
-  - Enable SDCafiine:
+  - Enable SDCafiine Plus:
-    - With this option you can globally enable/disable SDCafiine.
+    - With this option you can globally enable/disable SDCafiine Plus.
 If you're currently running a game you need to restart it before this option has an effect.
 - **Advanced settings**:
   - Auto apply the modpack if only one modpack exists:
     - Skip the modpack selection screen if the current title only has one modpack to choose from.
 To boot the game without mods, you need to press X while "Preparing modpack" is shown on the screen.